Green Tara; Central Tibet; 14th century; Gilt copper alloy; 10 1/4 × 6 3/4 × 5 1/2 in.; Rubin Museum of Himalayan Art; C2003.11.1

 2) Tara is wisdom personified in female form.
 In addressing the difficult ecological questions facing us today, we can all understand the need for more Tara-like wisdom.

-5) Tara’s name can translate as “Savioress” and her title is “The Mother of All Activities.”
-This powerhouse lady can multitask!
+5) Tara’s name can translate as “savioress” and her title is “The Mother of All Activities.”
+This powerhouse can multitask!
 People working to solve complex issues can certainly benefit from that aptitude.

 6) The other translation for Tara is “Star” and she is associated with the North Star—one of the clearest heavenly bodies used universally for safe navigation.
 Tara can symbolically guide environmental efforts as leaders explore new solutions to ecological problems.

-7) Tara protects people from the Eight Fears, which can be physical world problems or inner psychological difficulties and include: sickness, drowning, fire, false imprisonment, bandits, wild elephants, snakes, and lions.
+7) Tara protects people from the Eight Fears, which can be physical world problems or inner psychological difficulties, including sickness, drowning, fire, false imprisonment, bandits, wild elephants, snakes, and lions.

 8) Green Tara represents the potential for life, and with life, the capacity for people to change and even transcend.